mike-ham/assessment-reporting-engine/README.md

 #### Vue.js 3

 The following command should be run from the root of the RE directory and will install Vue.js 3 dependencies (requires that a valid version of `npm` already be installed) - note that this installation is performed when the `python3 ptp.py setup` command is run.

+You only need to do this if you have not run the previous two commands.

 ```bash
 sudo npm install -D node/dependencies/components-vue3 --legacy-peer-deps